 1. Register as a provider

 Listing your property in the Off-Campus Housing Database is straightforward and can be self-managed.
 Upon registration you will be select an email and password and with that, you will be able to list your property and make any changes as time goes on.
-All listings will be sent to Student Accommodation Services and an Accommodation Officer will verify the information and approve the listing, which will then be made available to all users.
+All listings will be sent to Accommodation Operations and staff member will verify the information and approve the listing, which will then be made available to all users.

 2. New listing

 After registering as a provider, you can proceed to create a new listing.
 This will give you the opportunity to include information about your property, the type of room available, the location of your property and the type of student you will welcome as a tenant.

 Some of the fields are mandatory.
 Include as much information as you can as this will ensure your property comes up if the students are searching using keywords.
 Familiarise yourself with the terminology that is commonly used to describe properties.

 Be specific in your descriptions as this will ensure your listing stands out.
 Please note that language and tone used must adhere to anti-discrimination legislation.

 3. Multiple rooms/properties